 SARTTAC, the newest addition to the IMF’s global network of 14 regional centers, is a new kind of capacity development institution, fully integrating formal training with hands-on technical advice in a range of macroeconomic and financial areas, and generating synergies between the two.
 SARTTAC is located in state-of-the-art facilities in New Delhi.
 The Center is financed mainly by its six member countries, with additional support from the European Union, the Republic of Korea, Australia and DIFD (UKaid).

-For more information see the brochure on Building Macroeconomic Capacity in South Asia (link to PDF).
+For more information see the brochure on Building Macroeconomic Capacity in South Asia (PDF).

 SARTTAC'S Mission and Priority Areas

 SARTTAC’s goal is to help its six member countries strengthen their capacity to design and implement policies that promote macroeconomic stability, sustainable growth, and poverty reduction in line with the 2030 Agenda for Sustainable Development.

 SARTTAC provides hands-on technical advice in a range of macroeconomic and financial areas and training to strengthen the skills of officials to formulate and manage effective macroeconomic and financial policies.

 It is the IMF’s newest capacity development center and the first of the 14 regional centers to fully integrate technical assistance and training activities.

 IMPROVING DOMESTIC REVENUE MOBILIZATION through better tax systems that support economic efficiency, voluntary compliance and trust, and allow for much-needed social and infrastructure spending

 MODERNIZING PUBLIC FINANCIAL MANAGEMENT to promote fiscal sustainability through stable public finances and stronger institutions to support efficient and effective use of public resources